BehnazShojaei/BehnazShojaei.github.io/README.md

 I included profile picture of myself made the background match my website background and have a dress on my brand2 color, for visual persons who remember the face better than names I put a rounded small photo of myself in contact section at the end of page.
 In about section you can read about my background, my approach and values, and also can download my cv.
-The contact form is fully functional allowing visitors to reach out directly, form has curvy edges and is in my brand2 color.
+The contact form in second webpage is fully functional allowing visitors to reach out directly, form has curvy edges and is in my brand2 color.
 The project section has an allocated card in brand1 color for each project showcasing the title and a logo/image of the project.
 In mobile view the cards will be displayed in a column and in desktop size project section cards will be in rows of three.
 I have included links to my Github and LinkedIn profile and mailto icon will open in user preferred mailbox with a default subject and greeting content.
 I keep the flow with using my brand1(#93c572), brand2(#484439), black and white in crisscross or alternating pattern where applicable.